×

 We asked people in Malaga if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In Malaga, it is considered rude to interrupt someone while they are speaking.
 Always wait for your turn to speak.
 Avoid discussing sensitive topics such as politics, religion, and the Spanish Civil War.
 These topics can stir up strong emotions and lead to heated debates.
 Do not expect punctuality for social events.
 Spaniards often arrive late for social gatherings, and it is considered normal.
 Avoid wearing beachwear in the city.
 It is considered disrespectful and is generally frowned upon.
 Do not tip excessively.
 In Spain, tipping is not as common as in other countries and is usually reserved for exceptional service.
 Avoid rushing meals.
 In Spain, meals are a time for relaxation and socializing, and rushing through a meal is considered impolite.
 Do not refuse an offer of food or drink.
 It is considered impolite to refuse hospitality.
 Avoid being loud or boisterous in public places.
 Spaniards value their peace and quiet, especially during the traditional siesta hours in the afternoon.
 Do not call someone by their first name unless invited to do so.
 Use formal titles until a more informal relationship is established.
 Avoid public displays of affection.
 While Spaniards are generally warm and friendly, excessive public displays of affection can be seen as inappropriate.
 Do not assume everyone speaks English.
 While many Spaniards do speak English, it is polite to ask if they do before starting a conversation.
 Avoid comparing Malaga to other Spanish cities.
-Each city in Spain has its own unique culture and identity, and comparisons can be seen as disrespectful," wrote a member who made the move to Malaga, Spain.
+Each city in Spain has its own unique culture and identity, and comparisons can be seen as disrespectful," mentioned another expat when asked about moving to Malaga, Spain.

 Other Questions: